Maddi Wheeler: Professional

-International career
+International play

-Wheeler represented Canada at the 2019 and 2020 IIHF World Women's U18 Championship, scoring a total of nine points in ten games, winning gold once and silver once.
-While playing with a groin injury, she scored the game-winning overtime goal in the 2019 gold medal game against the United States.
-Wheeler’s stellar goal put Hockey Canada’s U18 squad on top of the podium for the first time in 5 years In 2020 Wheeler was an assistant captain helping the team secure a silver medal.
+Wheeler represented Canada at the 2019 and 2020 U18 World Champion, winning a gold and silver medal while scoring a total of nine points in ten games.
+While playing with a groin injury, she scored the game-winning overtime goal in the 2019 gold medal game against the United States, winning Canada's first gold medal in the tournament since 2014.
+In 2020, Wheeler was an assistant captain helping the team secure a silver medal.